 While the operations of the Donor Advised Fund and its Pooled Income Funds are regulated by the Internal Revenue Service, they are not guaranteed or insured by the United States or any of its agencies or instrumentalities.
 Contributions are not insured by the FDIC and are not deposits or other obligations of, or guaranteed by, any depository institution.

-Dividing the wealth: Three approaches
+Dividing the wealth: Two approaches

 A retired parent with two children has two assets: a home worth $3 million and investment account worth $5 million.